huggingface/blog/fine-tune-w2v2-bert.md

 37
 ```

-Cool, now our vocabulary is complete and consists of 37 tokens, which means that the linear layer that we will add on top of the pretrained W2V-BERT checkpoint will have an output dimension of 37.
+Cool, now our vocabulary is complete and consists of 37 tokens, which means that the linear layer that we will add on top of the pre-trained W2V-BERT checkpoint will have an output dimension of 37.

 Let's now save the vocabulary as a json file.